Healthy Homes Assessment Homedale

 Draught Stopping Homedale

-There is no need to cover up holes or gaps which are part of the building.
-For example, tiny gaps around windows and doors could be necessary to allow for movement within the building as the home is heated and cools to allow them to be opened and closed rather than sticking.
-We will examine the windows and doors during our Healthy Homes assessment of your rental property.
+There is no need to cover up gaps or holes that are part of the building.
+For instance, small gaps around windows and doors could be required to allow for the movement of the structure when the house heats and cools, in order to let them be closed and opened instead of than sticking.
+We will inspect every window and door during your Healthy Homes assessment of your rental property.

 draught stopping building inspections